 Consent Agenda

 The Board received the Council Minutes, and the minister’s report from Gary Kowalski, and discussed content of report shared around emotional intelligence.

-Mary noted, for the minutes, that the Board passed a resolution via email to make a portion of the April minutes confidential through closed session.
-Concern raised about legality of email vote regarding the April minutes.
-Discussion tabled for review of April Minutes.
+Mary noted that the Board passed a resolution via email to make a portion of the April minutes confidential.
+Cathy raised a concern about the legality of an email vote to make a portion of a meeting confidential after the meeting.
+The April minutes were removed from the consent agenda.

-Becky moved to accept the Consent Agenda.
+Becky moved to accept the Consent Agenda without the April minutes.

 Mary seconded the motion.